snowyivu/ShinyColors/README.md

 Once you have the patch set up, it will grab future updates automatically.
 The only exception to this is if there is a change in the Shiny Colors game code, at which point tampermonkey should detect there is a new script to download.
 If tampermonkey doesn't automatically detect it, you should still get an @everyone ping in the discord prompting you to re-download the script from the links below.

 ## Installing on Desktop
-1. It's recommended to run this patch on Chrome
+1. It's recommended to run this patch on Firefox
-2. First install the [Tampermonkey](https://tampermonkey.net/) extension
+2a.
+First install the [Tampermonkey](https://tampermonkey.net/) extension
-3. If Tampermonkey fails, please try [ViolentMonkey](https://chrome.google.com/webstore/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag?hl=en) instead.
+2b.
+If Tampermonkey fails, please try [ViolentMonkey](https://chrome.google.com/webstore/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag?hl=en) instead.
-4. After installing the extension，download the script: https://github.com/snowyivu/ShinyColors/raw/gh-pages/ShinyColors.user.js ，tampermonkey should prompt you to load it
+3. After installing the extension，download the script: https://github.com/snowyivu/ShinyColors/raw/gh-pages/ShinyColors.user.js ，Tamper- or Violentmonkey should prompt you to install it.
-5. Refresh game page and the patch should work automatically!
+4. Refresh game page and the patch should work automatically!
 (If you have played before, you may need to clear your browser's cache and cookies to remove existing Japanese files.)
+(PLEASE MAKE SURE TO BIND YOUR ACCOUNT TO AN ENZA/BANDAI NAMCO ACCOUNT AS CLEARING CACHE AND COOKIES **WILL** DELETE YOUR ACCOUNT!)

 Game Address：[Direct Link](https://shinycolors.enza.fun/)

 Recruit-a-friend for biuuu (the original Chinese dev!): [Recruit Link](https://go.enza.fun/YLZXbw)

 ## Installing on Android
 1. For mobile，you'll need a browser that supports scripts.
-I've succesfully used [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser&hl=en_US).
+Browsers such as [Firefox](https://www.mozilla.org/en-US/firefox/browsers/mobile/android/), [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser&hl=en_US).
-2. (Return to this page on your new browser)
+2. Return to this page on your new browser
-~~3.
-From Kiwi Browser, install the [Tampermonkey](https://tampermonkey.net/) extension (Chrome version, Stable build)~~
-3. It looks like Tampermonkey isn't currently working with the patch - try [ViolentMonkey](https://chrome.google.com/webstore/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag?hl=en) instead
+3. If Tampermonkey fails, please try [ViolentMonkey](https://chrome.google.com/webstore/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag?hl=en) instead.
-4. After installing the extensions，download the script: https://github.com/snowyivu/ShinyColors/raw/gh-pages/ShinyColors.user.js ，tampermonkey should prompt you to load it
+4. After installing the extensions，download the script: https://github.com/snowyivu/ShinyColors/raw/gh-pages/ShinyColors.user.js ，Tamper- or Violentmonkey should prompt you to install it.
-5. Refresh the game page [(Link Here)](https://shinycolors.enza.fun/) and the patch should work automatically (If you have played before, you may need to clear your browser's cache and cookies to remove existing Japanese files)
+5. Refresh the game page [(Link Here)](https://shinycolors.enza.fun/) and the patch should work automatically.
+(If you have played before, you may need to clear your browser's cache and cookies to remove existing Japanese files.)
+(PLEASE MAKE SURE TO BIND YOUR ACCOUNT TO AN ENZA/BANDAI NAMCO ACCOUNT AS CLEARING CACHE AND COOKIES **WILL** DELETE YOUR ACCOUNT!)
-6. It's recommended to add a shortcut to your home menu so that the game plays fullscreen like a native application:
+7. It's recommended to add a shortcut to your home menu so that the game plays fullscreen like a native application:
 <img src="https://github.com/snowyivu/ShinyColors/blob/master/image/MobileInstallTutorial1.jpg" alt="Click the ..." width="30%"><img src="https://github.com/snowyivu/ShinyColors/blob/master/image/MobileInstallTutorial2.jpg" alt="Click Add to Home Screen" width="30%" align="right">

 ## Installing on iOS